TaitoUnited/wordpress-template/README.md

 It is recommended to do most modifications in dev environment first and use the production environment only for making frequent modifications like creating new blog posts and managing users.

-Just edit the site with the WordPress Admin GUI (see links at the beginning of this README).
+Edit the site with the WordPress Admin GUI (see the links at the beginning of this README).
 You can also modify WordPress data files located in the storage bucket by using your browser.
 Ask someone to commit your changes to git and to migrate them to production, if you cannot do it yourself.

 ## Upgrading WordPress

+CI/CD trigger deploys the latest WordPress version by default:

 * Upgrade WordPress in dev: `taito deployment trigger:dev`
 * Check that everything seems ok.